Moving To Germany in 2023 [19-Step How-To English Guide]

 If you are moving to Germany with expat health insurance you should change and sign up for long-term health insurance, as soon as you start your job or your studies.
 To understand the German healthcare system and to know whether public or private health insurance is right for you, you can read our guide below.

-If you haven’t already opened your German bank account with N26, you can do so now.
+If you haven’t already opened your German bank account with Wise or N26, you can do so now.
 Remember that if you are from a Non-EU country, you will need to have completed your Anmeldung, before you are able to open a German bank account.
-For banking options beyond N26, read our guide below.

 On top of your health insurance, you should consider a few other insurances after moving to Germany.
-You might have heard before that Germany is the land of insurances.
-I have written an entire article about which insurance is necessary and which insurance is nice to have.
+You might have heard before that Germany is the land of insurance.

-The two insurances I truly recommend you to get are:
+The two insurances I truly believe are essential are:

 Personal Liability Insurance (Haftpflichtversicherung)